 How to make small business environmentally sustainable

-Environmental sustainability is becoming increasingly important for small businesses.
-A majority of owners are taking steps towards sustainability – and many find the benefits go beyond the environment.
+Environmental sustainability is increasingly important for small businesses, and the benefits go beyond the environment.

 Sustainability: why should a small business bother?